-The principles of improv lead to hilarious comedy but they have also been shown to lead to peaceful resolutions of extremely difficult and even life-threatening conflicts.
+The principles of improv lead to hilarious comedy onstage but they have also been shown to successfully defuse life-threatening conflicts.

-This film will document the work of improv conflict resolution practitioners and drama therapists, giving audiences a never-before-seen look at the possibilities improv can bring to real life.
+In Act Social, you will also meet improv teachers who work with communities in need, giving audiences a never-before-seen look at the possibilities improv can bring to real life.

-We’ve already got some great footage…soon we’ll be asking for your financial support to finish this film.
+We’ve already got a lot of great footage…soon we’ll be asking for your financial support to finish this film.

 PLEASE JOIN OUR MAILING LIST SO THAT YOU CAN BE A PART OF THIS GROUNDBREAKING PROJECT.
 YOU’LL GET FREE ONLINE IMPROV CLASSES!